ValoraOS/help/README.md

 Welcome to **ValoraOS Distribution**!
 This guide will walk you through installing the operating system from a USB drive.

-> ⚠️ **Warning:** Installing an operating system may erase data on your drive.
-Back up important files before continuing.
 > ⚠️ **Warning:** First Booting Up ValoraOS on USB takes 2-3 minutes, please dont shut off computer while installing

 ---